valderman/4koma/README.md

 A small, stand-alone, easy to use TOML parser library for Kotlin.

-4koma supports an array of convenient features, such as full TOML 1.0 compliance, type-safe conversions of configurations into arbitrary data classes using Kotlin generics, and easy access to individual properties for when you don't need the entire document.
+4koma supports an array of convenient features, such as full TOML 1.0 compliance, type-safe decoding of configurations into arbitrary data classes using Kotlin generics, and easy access to individual properties for when you don't need the entire document.

 4koma follows the UNIX philosophy, in that it tries to do one thing (i.e. TOML processing for Kotlin projects),